-If your Nest Thermostat will turn on but you can’t control it or it’s performing slow, try manually restarting it by turning the thermostat off and then back on again.
+If your Nest Thermostat will turn on but you can’t control it or it’s acting sluggish, try manually restarting it by turning the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a a USB charger plugged into the wall or a computer.

-CAUTION: Do not try to manually restart your thermostat while it’s still connected to a computer for charging.
+PLEASE READ: Do not try to restart your thermostat while it’s still connected to a computer for charging.
 (They didn’t go into detail why, but if Nest says don’t do it, DON’T.)

-After around 10 minutes of charging, unplug the Nest Thermostat from the USB cord.
-If the thermostat has turned on while plugged in, shut it down and then turn it back on again, manually restarting the thermostat.
-Once it has fully restarted, plug it back in to complete charging.
-After about 60 minutes of charging, unplug the Nest Thermostat and reattach it to its base.
+After around 10 minutes of charging, detach the Nest Thermostat from the USB cord.
+If the unit has turned on while plugged in, power it off and then turn it back on again, manually restarting the thermostat.
+Once it has fully restarted, plug it back in to reach full charge.
+After another 60 minutes of charging, detach the Nest Thermostat and reattach it to its base.

 Finally, do not let this situation panic you about your Nest’s reliability.
 By owning and properly using Nest, your thermostat is actually saving money for you all hours of the day.
-When set it up properly, Nest intelligently learns your lifestyle, then alters your heating and cooling use to optimize energy savings daily, which typically results in payback within 12 months.
+When set it up properly, Nest intelligently learns your lifestyle, then alters your heating and cooling use to optimize energy savings daily, which typically results in payback within the first year.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one complication get you down.
-You were smart to invest in a Nest, because a smart thermostat is still one of the prime investments in your home that you can make.
+You were smart to invest in a Nest, because a smart thermostat is still one of the top investments in your home that you can make.